Access a secured Microsoft Purview account from Azure Synapse Analytics

 If you don't have permission to approve the Microsoft Purview private endpoint connection, ask the Microsoft Purview account owner to do as follows.

 - For account private endpoint, go to Azure portal -> your Microsoft Purview account -> Networking -> Private endpoint connection to approve.

 - For ingestion private endpoints, go to Azure portal -> your Microsoft Purview account -> Managed resources, click into the Storage account and Event Hubs namespace respectively, and approve the private endpoint connection in Networking -> Private endpoint connection page.

 You can monitor the created managed private endpoints for Microsoft Purview at two places:

-- Go to Manage -> Managed private endpoints where you see all the managed private endpoints created under the data factory.
+- Go to Manage -> Managed private endpoints where you see all the managed private endpoints created under the Synapse workspace.
 If you have at least Reader role on your Microsoft Purview account, you see Microsoft Purview relevant private endpoints being grouped together.
 Otherwise, they show up separately in the list.